December 22, 2020

 Location: Sacramento County

 The capital of the Golden State rounds out our list of the most affordable places to live in Northern California.
 With a fast-growing economy, diverse neighborhoods, and lively cultural arts scene, Sacramento is the place to be.
-The most populous city on our list (with just under 500,000 inhabitants) has captured many hearts over the past few years.
+Not only is this one of the most affordable Northern California cities, but Sacramento is also the most populous on our list with just under 500,000 inhabitants.
 Thousands of people have been moving to the area thanks to its affordable housing and close proximity to San Francisco and Lake Tahoe.
+Sacramento has captured many hearts over the past few years, and it’s only a matter of time till you get charmed as well.

 The Old Sacramento Waterfront and downtown area boast many restaurants and endless entertainment; there are also numerous fun and free things to do in Sacramento.
 When you want to get away from the city, take a day trip to a nearby town or explore the great outdoors—the region's natural beauty will stun you.
 Still not sure?
 Here's what you need to know about moving to Sacramento.